Experienced Knoxville Divorce Attorneys Representing Client Interests Throughout Tennessee

 While you probably hold a great deal of affection for your pet, Tennessee law considers them property.
 If you can work out an agreement about who gets the pet that would be best for all concerned, but since you are in the middle of a divorce, that might not be possible.
 It may come to the point of negotiating with your spouse about who gets the pet along with all the other property that will be divided in the divorce.

 Knoxville lawyers experienced with military divorce in Tennessee

 Military personnel contemplating divorce face challenges due to state residency requirements and the complexity of dividing military pensions.
-Attorney Jim LaFevor is a United States Army veteran who is sensitive to the stresses of life in the service.
-In gratitude to our men and women in uniform, LaFevor & Slaughter offers discounts for active duty military.
+Our firm founder, Jim LaFevor, is a United States Army veteran who is sensitive to the stresses of life in the service.
+In gratitude to our men and women in uniform, LaFevor & Slaughter continues to offer discounts for active duty military.